Kaiman1337/R.E.P.O/Save Manager/README.md

 - `1` to update (backup) saves.
 - `2` to restore saves from backup.
 - `E` to exit the program.
 3. When in autosave mode, the program will periodically check for changes and update the backups automatically.
-Press `E` to exit.
+Press `E` to exit -> back to main menu.

 ---